 Don't work with OTAs who still insist that you manually enter your availability.
 It's inefficient and mistakes can be made.
 To avoid overbooking and maintain your professionalism, partner with an OTA that shows you, your OTA and your customers your live availability.

-At TrekkSoft, we offer a channel manager to let you update all of your channels in one place.
-We've also partnered up with Viator, Musement, Diviac and other OTAs to allow TrekkSoft's customers to seamlessly manage their bookings and adjust their availabilities from TrekkSoft's easy-to-use dashboard.
+At TrekkSoft, we offer a channel manager that lets you manage bookings from multiple channels in one place.
+We've partnered up with Expedia Local Expert, Musement, TourRadar and other OTAs to allow TrekkSoft's customers to get the most out of our booking system.

-5. Build a good rep with your account manager
+5. Build good relationships with your account manager

 Remember that you're fighting with hundreds of other operators for the same pool of customers.
 At the same time, your account manager possesses unique market insights that can do wonders for your marketing strategy.
 Build a good rep with them and ask for intel and ideas to improve your visibility and exposure on the OTA's platform.